-The Pharmaceutical and Medical Device team at CaseyGerry is currently accepting testosterone injury cases.
+The Pharmaceutical and Medical Device team at CaseyGerry is currently not accepting testosterone injury cases.

 Recent research reveals that prescription testosterone medication – in the form of tablets, patches, gels, and injections – can cause serious illnesses, among them deep vein thrombosis, pulmonary embolism, heart attack and stroke.